tejue/tejue/README.md

-## Hi there and welcome to my GitHub profile ☀️
+## Hi there and welcome to my GitHub profile
-In spring 2023 I decided to break new ground and stepped into the world of coding with [neue fische](https://www.neuefische.de)
+In spring 2023 I decided to break new ground and stepped into the world of coding.

+⚓ First Port: Web Development [@neue fische](https://www.neuefische.de)
 <br />

 ### Languages and Tools (so far)